opencv/opencv/modules/imgproc/doc/feature_detection.rst

 where the derivatives are computed using the :ocv:func:`Sobel` operator.

-After that it finds eigenvectors and eigenvalues of :math:`M` and stores them in the destination image as :math:`(\lambda_1, \lambda_2, x_1, y_1, x_2, y_2)` where
+After that, it finds eigenvectors and eigenvalues of :math:`M` and stores them in the destination image as :math:`(\lambda_1, \lambda_2, x_1, y_1, x_2, y_2)` where